howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 videoAuthor: ""
 ---

 In this section, you'll learn how you can send mutations with Apollo.
-It's actually not that different from sending queries and follows the same three steps that were mentioned before, with minors (but logicals) differences in the last two steps:
+It's actually not that different from sending queries and follows the same three steps that were mentioned before, with minor (but logical) differences in the last two steps:

 1. write the mutation as a JavaScript constant using the `gql` parser function
 1. use the `<Mutation />` component passing the GraphQL mutation and variables (if needed) as props